leonuz/leonuz.github.io/_posts/2021-10-04-Router-Pwn.markdown

 echo 'rayhan:$9$sBkPUtoEWx6hxl$cU3orT6Y9btuI98Abtyy4ROKbplFBnVMnDEuXI9gF1E' > rayhan.hash
 ```

-having the hashes we proceed to crack the passwords using Jhon the ripper
+Having the hashes, we proceed to crack the passwords using John the Ripper

 ```bash